The White and Black Ekuru!

 “This is the part we all dread in the house.
 Thank God for electric mixers this days.

-Mix until very fluffy and wrap in leaves in baking pans and Tins or in foil and cook for about 45mins depending on the heat which should be a medium set heat.
+Mix for about 10 Minutes, wrap in leaves in baking pans and Tins or in foil and cook for about 45 minutes depending on the heat which should be a medium set heat.

 Open, let it cool down and serve with ata dindin or ofada sauce (Ayamashe)